 - social ostracization.

-If you constantly wear a mask and feel deep down that it is not right, you may be ready to leave your mask at home, or stick it in your pocket in cases of emergency.
+By constantly wearing a mask and feeling deep down that it is not right, you may be ready to leave your mask at home, or stick it in your pocket in cases of emergency.

 If you think you may be a delusional masker, seek out psychiatric help and rehabilitation immediately.
 Dr. McDonald can be reached at his office in Los Angeles.